-You’ll likely be able to frost a cake in a much faster time if you have a baking turntable.
-These turntables aren’t even very expensive since you can get a basic one at a low price.
+You’ll likely be able to frost a cake in less time if you have a baking turntable.
+Considering they’re fairly inexpensive, it’s easily worth having one on hand.

 Knowing how to crumb coat cakes will come in handy.
 You should have an easier time making pretty cakes that you’ll be proud to present at special occasions.

 This is a technique that professionals use to ensure that the buttercream frosting has a smooth finish on the cake.
-As you learned, the process of crumb coating a cake is fairly straightforward.
+As you learned, the process of crumb coating is fairly straightforward.